Live Data

 The OP Stack ecosystem does provide an indirect advantage.
 Chains built on the stack can share sequencer infrastructure and eventually settle to a shared "superchain."
 If a major perp DEX deploys on a new OP Stack chain, liquidity pathways to Optimism become easier to build.

-We track Kwenta's volume through our perpetuals listing.
-Use the cost comparison tool to estimate gas-inclusive costs for trades on Optimism versus Arbitrum alternatives.
+Use the perpetuals listing for current venues.
+Use the cost comparison tool to estimate trading costs for available Optimism and Arbitrum alternatives.